rajvermacas/email-agent/README.md

 ┌──────────────────────────────────────────────────┐
 │         FastAPI Gateway (Port 8000)              │
 │  • Workflow Management API                       │
-│  • Supervisor Agent (LangGraph)                  │
+│  • Supervisor Agent (LangGraph + A2A SDK Client) │
-│  • Mail Agent (Embedded)                         │
+│  • Mail Agent (A2A SDK Server - Embedded)        │
-│  • A2A Agent Registry                            │
+│  • A2A Agent Registry (Custom SQLite)            │
 └──────────────────────────────────────────────────┘
                       ↓ SMTP
 ┌──────────────────────────────────────────────────┐